-All students grades 3-8 will take the Iowa Tests of Basic Skills Achievement Test and the Cognitive Ability Tests during the month of September.
-Students in Grade 5 and 8 will take the ACRE test in January to evaluate our religious education program.
+All students grades 3-8 will participate in MAPS testing three times throughout the school year.
+Students in Grade 2 through 12 will take the ARK test to evaluate our religious education program.
 Students in grades 4 and 7 will take the Writing Quest in February.
-Please prepare the students by getting them to bed on time and by providing them with a healthy breakfast.
+Please prepare the students by getting them to bed on time and by providing them with a healthy breakfast on test days.